For Immediate Release

-Produced by the same team that compiles the 28-year-old Star Tribune 100 report of the best-performing public companies in Minnesota, Top Workplaces recognizes the most progressive companies in Minnesota based on employee opinions measuring engagement, organizational health and satisfaction.
-The analysis included responses from over 140,000 employees at Minnesota public, private and nonprofit organizations.
+Produced by the same team that compiles the 32-year-old Star Tribune 100 report of the best-performing public companies in Minnesota, Top Workplaces recognizes the most progressive companies in Minnesota based on employee opinions measuring engagement, organizational health and satisfaction.
+The analysis included responses from 124,719 employees at Minnesota public, private and nonprofit organizations.

 The results of the Star Tribune Top Workplaces are based on survey information collected by Energage, an independent company specializing in employee engagement and retention.

-Star Tribune Publisher Michael J. Klingensmith said, “The companies in the Star Tribune Top Workplaces deserve high praise for creating the very best work environments in the state of Minnesota.
+Star Tribune CEO and Publisher Steve Grove said, “The companies in the Star Tribune Top Workplaces deserve high praise for creating the very best work environments in the state of Minnesota.
 My congratulations to each of these exceptional companies.”

-King Solutions is an asset-based 3PL provider of freight transportation management, retail project logistics, order fulfillment and warehousing services.
-Established in 1989, our organization is committed to a client-centric approach, creating tailored solutions through our powerful network of shipping resources, information services and dedicated employees.
-King Solutions is headquartered in the greater Minneapolis area with an additional Chicagoland location.
+King Solutions, an asset-based 3PL headquartered in Dayton, Minn., is a leading provider of freight transportation services, fulfillment, and warehousing.
+Established in 1989, King Solutions is committed to a customer-focused approach, creating tailored solutions through a robust network of shipping resources, information services, and dedicated employees.
+For more information, visit www.kingsolutionsglobal.com.

 To qualify for the Star Tribune Top Workplaces, a company must have more than 50 employees in Minnesota.
-Over 2,000 companies were invited to participate.
-Rankings were composite scores calculated purely on the basis of employee responses.
+Over 5,000 companies were invited to participate.
+Rankings were composite scores calculated purely on the basis of employee responses